Ofqual is killing off contemporary foreign language schooling

 Dr. Jaine Beswick Associate professor of linguistics, University of Southampton

-Prof Stephanie Bird Professor of German studies, UCL
+Prof Stephanie Bird Professor of German Studies, UCL

 Dr. Federico Bonaddio Reader in modern-day Spanish studies, King’s College London

-Prof Guido Bonsaver Professor of Italian cultural records, University of Oxford
+Prof Guido Bonsaver Professor of Italian Cultural Records, University of Oxford

 Dr. Carole J.A.
 Bourne-Taylor Tutor and a fellow in French, Brasenose College, Oxford